 Small groups are the method by which we as a church pursue a life centered around growing in these four areas: believing in Jesus, belonging to His family, becoming His disciple, and building His kingdom.
 Our groups are full of imperfect people, and we aim to grow together in how we might serve and love each other.
 That’s the model of what Christ has already perfectly done for us.

-Some of our small groups meet in our church building on Sunday mornings; others meet in local homes in Green and surrounding communities, on various days & times throughout the week.
-Some groups exist to serve a specific age, gender, or life stage (i.e., Empty Nesters, Young Familes, etc.); while some are open to everyone.
+We currently have 37 small groups meeting in Green and surrounding communities, with nearly 900 adults participating on a regular basis.
+Some of our groups meet in our church building on Sunday mornings; others meet in local homes during the week.
+Some groups exist to serve a specific age, gender, or life stage (i.e., Empty Nesters, Young Families, etc.); while some are open to everyone.
 We'd love to help you find a small group that will be a great fit for you!

 To request more information, contact Terri Reese.

-Our Young Adult Ministry mirrors the community mindset of our small groups with a focus on post-college to age 30 individuals.
-Like our other adult groups, we pursue intentional community focused on growing these four areas: believing in Jesus, belonging to His family, becoming His disciple, and building His kingdom.
+Our Young Adult Ministry mirrors the community-focused mindset of our small groups, with a focus on adults between the ages of 18 and 29.
+Whether you're a college student, a recent grad, an established career professional, or someone who's still figuring it all out, you belong here.
+Like our other adult groups, we pursue intentional community and seek to grow in these four areas: believing in Jesus, belonging to His family, becoming His disciple, and building His kingdom.

 College and Young Adults (18-29)

-To request more information, please contact Nikki Voyles.
+To request more information, please contact Carmen Beasley.

 Our Men’s Ministry aims to create an environment where men can come to be equipped and encouraged in order to develop intentional relationships with God, our families, and others.
 We meet together, pray together, grow together, and serve together all with the desire to celebrate God’s glory and love.
 The pursuit of our Men’s Ministry reflects the pursuit of our church: to grow together in believing in Jesus, belonging to His family, becoming His disciple, and building His kingdom.